OneLocal Booking Dashboard

 The goal was to guide people through a simple, predictable flow that feels comfortable whether someone is tech savvy or not.
 Most customers just want to choose a service, see what times are available, and confirm their details without overthinking the interface.
 I kept the steps focused and familiar, showing availability early and using clean layouts that make each decision feel natural.

-Before designing the flow, I looked at how the booking tools people already trusted handled it, mostly JaneApp and Mindbody.
-I didn't want to reinvent anything.
-Those patterns were familiar for a reason, so I stayed close to them and let the experience feel recognizable from the first screen.
+Before designing a single screen, I studied the established booking tools in the industry, mainly JaneApp and Mindbody, to decide which patterns to keep.
+Those patterns were familiar to anyone who had booked an appointment online before, so I stayed close to them and let the experience feel recognizable from the first screen.

 The result is a straightforward journey: choose a service, pick a staff member, select a time, and confirm your details.
 A reminder goes out automatically, and on the business side, owners can view and manage bookings directly from their dashboard.
 It keeps the experience lightweight for customers while reducing the amount of messages for business owners.